 Making your basement warmer during winter in a cost-effective manner

 Ensure that loosely attached windows and door panels are replaced to ensure there are no gaps that might leak in cold air.
-To improve on the appearance, you can finish it with panelling sheath for a warmer and eye-catching interior.
+To improve on the appearance, you can finish it with a paneling sheath for a warmer and eye-catching interior.

 Cooking is another great way to heat the room.
 Whereas taking all your kitchen equipment to the basement might be impractical, making foods that require roasting or grilling would help warm the environment in the basement.
 Cooking is an excellent method, especially when you are using the basement for long hours.
 Doing so will save you a lot of time that might be lost while going up and down to grab a meal.
 Foods like barbeque, considering that they are not everyday meals, would easily be prepared there.
 Setting up the coal stove or the grill in the basement rather than the kitchen for this purpose during winter would help warm the space.

 Deploying physical heating is a viable option in making your basement warmer.
 However, it requires structural improvements in your basement to support the heating systems.
 There are other methods available that you can use for the same purpose.
 However, they will prove costly to deploy and maintain.